Marketing Information Technology

 Back to the top

-1. Familiarize you with the kinds of quantitative data and databases used in marketing, such as, Census data, country data, business client data, consumer segmentation data, product and media usage data, Buying Power Index, social media analytics, Google Adwords and Analytics and etc..
+1. Familiarize you with the kinds of quantitative data and databases used in marketing, such as, social media analytics, digital content management, census data, country data, business client data, geographic segmentation data, product and media usage data, buying power estimation, and etc...

 2. Show you how this quantitative data may be used in decision making through exposing you to a variety of problems faced by marketing planners and strategists, marketing and advertising managers, sales managers, and marketing analysts.

-3. Develop your skills in using social media platforms, computer spreadsheet software (specifically, Excel 2010), mapping software (Business Analyst Online), Camtasia (video making and editing), the Internet (Search Engine Optimization, Adwords) and analytics (Google Analytics, marketing metrics and sales analytics).
+3. Develop your skills in using social media platforms and analytics, computer spreadsheet software (specifically, Excel 2010), geographic segmentation (Business Analyst Online), Camtasia (video making and editing), and in the spring semesters, digital marketing (Search Engine Optimization, Adwords) and analytics (Google Analytics, marketing metrics and sales analytics).

 4. Create opportunities for you to learn how to create, analyze, interpret, report and present marketing data (i.e., to hone your integrated reasoning skills).